solidjs/solid/README.md

 This will create a minimal client-rendered application powered by [Vite](https://vitejs.dev/).

 Or you can install the dependencies in your own project.
-To use Solid with JSX (recommended) run:
+To use Solid with JSX (_recommended_), run:

 ```sh
 > npm install solid-js babel-preset-solid
 ```

-The easiest way to get setup is add `babel-preset-solid` to your .babelrc, or babel config for webpack, or rollup:
+The easiest way to get set up is to add `babel-preset-solid` to your `.babelrc`,  babel config for webpack, or rollup:

 ```js
 "presets": ["solid"]
 ```

-For TypeScript remember to set your TSConfig to handle Solid's JSX by:
+For TypeScript to work, remember to set your `.tsconfig` to handle Solid's JSX by:

 ```js
 "compilerOptions": {